kuriwaki/cces_cumulative/README.md

 -   `07_format-crunch.R` logs into Crunch, and adds variable names, descriptions, groupings, and other Crunch attributes to the Crunch dataset.
 It also adds variables and exports a `.dta` version

 More scripts arein `00_prepare` format other datasets like NOMINATE, CQ, and DIME.

-[1] In contrast to a csv, this R format preserves dataset properties such as the distinction between integers and doubles, and labelled variables.